zachjs/sv2v/README.md

 The primary goal of this project is to create a completely free and open-source tool for converting SystemVerilog to Verilog.
-While methods for performing this conversion already exist, they generally either rely on commercial tools, or are pretty incomplete.
+While methods for performing this conversion already exist, they generally either rely on commercial tools, or are limited in scope.

-This project was originally developed to target [Yosys], and so allows for disabling the conversion of those [SystemVerilog features which Yosys supports].
+This project was originally developed to target [Yosys], and so allows for disabling the conversion of (passing through) those [SystemVerilog features which Yosys supports].

 [Yosys]: http://www.clifford.at/yosys/
 [SystemVerilog features which Yosys supports]: https://github.com/YosysHQ/yosys#supported-features-from-systemverilog